worldofmarcus/project-portfolio-4/README.md

 [Back to top](<#table-of-content>)

 ### PEP Validation
-At the time of this project the website pep8online.com is currently down.
+At the time of this project the website [pep8online](http://pep8online.com/) is currently down.
 Usually I'm using that site to validate my Python code.
-I have therefore followed Code Institutes workaround to add the PEP8 validator 'pycodestyle' to the Gitpod Workspace.
+Due to the site being offline I have followed Code Institutes workaround to add the PEP8 validator 'pycodestyle' to the Gitpod Workspace.
 I have tested the following Python files:

 * admin.py - No errors or warnings reported
 * forms.py - No errors or warnings reported